High Energy Stereoscopic System

 As with other gamma-ray telescopes, H.E.S.S. observes high energy processes in the universe.
 Gamma-ray producing sources include supernova remnants, active galactic nuclei and pulsar wind nebulae.
 It also actively tests unproven theories in physics such as looking for the predicted gamma-ray annihilation signal from WIMP dark matter particles and testing Lorentz invariance predictions of loop quantum gravity.

+H.E.S.S. is located in the Khomas highlands of Namibia near the Gamsberg mountain, an area well known for its excellent optical quality.

+Installation

+H.E.S.S. consists of five telescopes: four with mirrors just under 12 m in diameter, arranged as a square with 120 m sides, and one larger telescope with a 28 m mirror, located at the centre of the array.

-H.E.S.S. is located on the Cranz family farm, Göllschau, in Namibia, near the Gamsberg, an area well known for its excellent optical quality.
-The first of the four telescopes of Phase I of the H.E.S.S. project went into operation in Summer 2002; all four were operational in December 2003.
+The four smaller telescopes were constructed as the first phase of the H.E.S.S. project, with the first of the four telescopes beginning operation in Summer 2002; all four were operational in December 2003, with the project officially inaugurated in 2004.

+The central 28 m telescope was added as an upgrade (called H.E.S.S.
+II) in 2012, which increased sensitivity and extended the installation's ability to detect lower energy radiation.

+Discoveries and observations

 In 2004 H.E.S.S. was the first IACT experiment to spatially resolve a source of cosmic gamma rays.

 In 2005, it was announced that H.E.S.S. had detected eight new high-energy gamma ray sources, doubling the known number of such sources.
-As of 2014, more than 90 sources of Tera-Electronvolt gamma-rays were discovered by H.E.S.S.
+As of 2014, more than 90 sources of teraelectronvolt gamma rays were discovered by H.E.S.S.

-In 2016, the HESS collaboration reported deep gamma ray observations which show the presence of petaelectronvolt protons originating from the supermassive black hole at central of Milky Way, and therefore should be considered as a viable alternative to supernova remnants as a source of petaelectronvolt Galactic cosmic rays.
+In 2016, the HESS collaboration reported deep gamma ray observations which show the presence of petaelectronvolt-protons originating from Sagittarius A*, the supermassive black hole at the centre of the Milky Way, and therefore should be considered as a viable alternative to supernova remnants as a source of petaelectronvolt galactic cosmic rays.